Discover#

 --timeout int Timeout in seconds for each TLS handshake attempt (default 30)

---verify-tls Verify TLS certificates (default: true)
+--verify-tls Verify TLS certificates (default: false)

 Global Flags: